FooBarShebang/statistics_lib/Documents/Requirements/RE005_special_functions.md

-# Requirements for the Module statistics_lib.distribution_classes
+# Requirements for the Module statistics_lib.special_functions

 ## Conventions